Battle of Cerro Corá: Cerro Corá encampment

 On 8 February 1870, Solano López and his column, consisting of about 500 people, including vice president Domingo Sánchez, generals Bernardino Caballero, Isidoro Resquín, Francisco Roa and José María Delgado, as well as women and children, all hungry and ragged, armed mainly with spears and swords, arrived at Cerro Corá, a place of dense forest and rocky outcrops, located 454 kilometers northeast of Asunción.

 To the north, south and west was the Aquidaban river and the Aquidabá-nigüi stream, its tributary.
 The place chosen by López to camp was nicknamed the "circus of gigantic rocks" by one of his followers.
-Due to the particularity of its location, Cerro Corá was a region that favored defense, if this was carried out by troops in good condition; otherwise, it was a trap, as there were only two ways to reach the camp; the road that crossed the Tacuara stream and the Aquidabann river, in the northwest, and the road that came from Brazilian territory, passing through Bela Vista, Dourados, Capivari and Ponta Porã, ending in Chiriguelo in the southeast.
+Due to the particularity of its location, Cerro Corá was a region that favored defense, if this was carried out by troops in good condition; otherwise, it was a trap, as there were only two ways to reach the camp; the road that crossed the Tacuara stream and the Aquidaban river, in the northwest, and the road that came from Brazilian territory, passing through Bela Vista, Dourados, Capivari and Ponta Porã, ending in Chiriguelo in the southeast.

 As soon as they arrived, López began preparations to set up camp.
 The places where the headquarters, most of the Rifle Battalion, the Escort Squadron, the troops and the carts should be established were chosen.
 Accommodation was extremely precarious, limited to huts for the entire camp.
 Parallel to this was the condition of the troops, most of whom were sick, in addition to being insufficient to form a secure a defensive perimeter.
 López was aware of this, even so he ordered a precarious protection for the place.
 He selected ninety men and two small calibre cannons to guard the Tacuara stream.
 He left another hundred men and some artillery pieces at the Aquidaban river, under the command of general Francisco Roa.